 Lately I have been picking up colorful rolls of trendy gift wrap at HomeGoods and Marshalls.
 For $2.99 – you get lots of affordable decorating potential all rolled-up and ready to use.

 Instead of wallpapering an entire room or wall with a trendy pattern, using it in small doses, updates your space and gives your eye something new to enjoy.
 When the trend fades in 6 months (sometimes it feel like trends go in and out of style that fast) it is easy to change out and add something new.

 You won’t feel guilty when you change things, as you didn’t spend a lot of money in the way of a big ticket item, like a rug with the pattern on it or a sofa.
 Keeping the trends on pillows, throws, vases or to line a drawer or cabinet for a surprise pop of style keeps your spaces updated and cash in your wallet for major purchases that you can use in the long run.
-This is what I did when I cleaned out the medicine cabinet in my bathroom.
+I kept this in mind when I did a medicine cabinet makeover in my bathroom.
 It really isn’t a medicine cabinet – more like my skincare cabinet.

 before: bathroom cabinet